Chris Birchall: LA Galaxy

 He made his official MLS debut on 16 July 2009, replacing David Beckham as a substitute 70 minutes into a game against the New York Red Bulls.
 He played a further eight games for Bruce Arena's side in 2009, as Galaxy topped the Conference, only to lose the MLS Cup final after a penalty shoot-out defeat to Real Salt Lake.
 Birchall started the game but was substituted in the 79th minute for Chris Klein.
 He made 25 appearances in 2010, helping his team to again top the Western Conference table.
 He then played in the Conference finals, where Galaxy were defeated by FC Dallas.
 He also played in the CONCACAF Champions League, as Galaxy were knocked out at the preliminary stage after losing to the Puerto Rico Islanders at The Home Depot Center.

 Birchall scored his first MLS season goal against Toronto FC on 11 June 2011 in the second minute of the game; he was assisted by Miguel Pedro López.
 During the off-season, he returned to Vale Park for fitness training.
 He did not rule out a return to Port Vale in the future, though admitted that he was enjoying himself in LA, having made friends with Landon Donovan, David Beckham and Robbie Williams.
 Galaxy won a treble in 2011, being crowned Supporters' Shield and Conference champions, as well as MLS Cup winners.
 Birchall came off the bench in the cup final, replacing Adam Cristman on 57 minutes, as Galaxy beat Houston Dynamo 1–0 thanks to a Landon Donovan goal.

 On 23 January 2012, Arena stated, "There hasn't been a decision made on him [Birchall].
-Originally he wanted go back to England, so we obviously agreed to that and didn't renew his option.
+Originally he wanted [to] go back to England, so we obviously agreed to that and didn't renew his option.
 He was looking to explore opportunities in England.
 Perhaps he'll want to come back."
 He then returned to Burslem to train with Port Vale, and also raised the possibility of playing for the cash-stricken club for free whilst he weighed up his options elsewhere; he said he intended to do this as he owed his career to both the club and to the manager, Micky Adams.
 Adams said that he was hopeful of bringing Birchall back to Vale Park but said that "I smiled to myself when I saw he was playing for free, because you don't get anything for free in football."
 Birchall was due to sign a month-to-month contract with the club in February 2012, having turned out in a reserve team game.
 However, the club were hit with a transfer embargo by the Football League before any contract was signed.
 At the end of March, he was reported to have signed with Northwich Victoria of the Northern Premier League Premier Division, who were managed by Martin Foyle, his former manager at Vale; however, Birchall denied the story on his Twitter account.